How and Why to convert a food product recipe to a formula

 While the term ‘recipe’ and ‘formula’ are used interchangeably, the term ‘recipe’ is used for cooking and ‘formula’ is used when a product is developed in larger quantities.
 For converting a recipe into a formula, one must first convert the measures into weights and subsequently, percentages.
 Then, they must test and refine the formula for quality.
 Formulas help in maintaining consistent quality, facilitate scalability, are more cost-effective and help with automation, standardisation and product labelling, which are crucial for the proper functioning of a manufacturer.

-At Guires FRL, we offer formulation development and scale-up services for a wide range of products like food, beverage, nutraceuticals, pet food, cosmeceuticals and herbal products.
+At Food Research Lab(FRL), we offer formulation development and scale-up services for a wide range of products like food, beverage, nutraceuticals, pet food, cosmeceuticals and herbal products.
 We help with developing a new product, reformulating an existing product by reverse engineering or with line extension of the product.
 We understand that consistency in ingredient quantity is quintessential in the success of a product and hence help manufacturers with developing suitable formulas for the products, which facilitates automation, brings consistency in product quality and are more cost-effective in the long run, guaranteeing their success in the long run.

 Food Research Lab